py563/cv-hugo/content/_index.md

   priority: 1.0
 ---

-Backend developer and computer science graduate from the University of Massachusetts.
+Back-end developer and graduate of the University of Massachusetts with a degree in Computer Science.

-Design and develop applications in Java, Python, React, and C#.
+Has designed and developed applications in Java, Python, React, and C#.

-Worked on Cyber Security Research, Unemployment Insurance, and Travel domains.
-So the research interests appropriately include information security, machine learning, and natural language processing of regional Indian languages.
+Has worked in the domains of cyber security research, unemployment insurance, and travel.
+Aptly, his research interests include Information Security, Internet of Things, Cloud Computing, and Natural Language Processing of regional Indian languages.

-Love Traveling, Politics, Cricket, Formula 1, Movies, and everything in Boston and Hyderabad.
+Likes to travel, and can talk about cricket, F1, movies, politics, and anything from Boston to Hyderabad.

 This site was generated using [HUGO](https://gohugo.io/) from an [open source theme](https://github.com/eddiewebb/hugo-resume) via a Github Actions.

-I can also be reached through the below social media platforms:
+Also reachable on the social media platforms below: